Concerns and complaints

-The Alzheimer Society of Manitoba (ASM) views your concerns as an opportunity to consider the organization’s activities and make changes that could improve ASM’s programs, services and operations, thereby helping to fulfil its mission.
+We view your concerns as an opportunity to consider the Alzheimer Society of Manitoba’s activities and make changes that could improve programs, services and operations, helping to fulfil our mission.

 Complaints Policy:

-It is recognized that feedback can help develop and improve the services we provide.
-Consequently, it is intended that this policy will ensure a consistent and constructive approach to managing feedback.
+We recognize that feedback helps us develop and improve our services.
+Therefore, this policy ensures a consistent and constructive approach to managing feedback.

 Definition: